Batterii/fixture-riveter/docs/changelog/README.md

 ## [Unreleased]
 ### Changed
-- Removed `Model` parameter from nested fixture definitions.
+- Remove `Model` parameter from nested fixture definitions.
 Now passed in through the options map with the optional key `model`.
+- Remove `Sequence` constructor and `SequenceHandler.registerSequence` overloads.
+Only implement Sequence-related overloads in `DefinitionProxy` and `FixtureRiveter`.
+- Make `Sequence` not generic.
-- Change `Sequence` argument lists (and sequence-creating functions) to take aliases as an object instead of a list.
+- Change `Sequence` constructor to take aliases as an object instead of a list.
-- Allow for all arguments to `Sequence` (and sequence-creating functions) to be passed in a single object alongside `aliases`.
+- Allow for all arguments (except callback) in sequence-creating functions to be passed in a single object alongside `aliases`.

 ## [v2.3.1]